Skip to main content

 Al-Jazzar Mosque and Khan al-Umdan Area

-The Al-Jazzar Mosque and Khan al-Umdan area is one of Acre’s most historic settings.
-Hotels or guesthouses nearby place you close to Ottoman architecture, old caravanserai streets, the market, and central Old Acre.
+The Al-Jazzar Mosque and Khan al-Umdan area is one of Acre’s most important Ottoman-era settings, close to religious landmarks, caravanserai architecture, market streets, and the port side.

 Acre Train Station Area

-Stay near Acre train station if transport convenience matters more than old city atmosphere.
-This area is useful for travellers arriving by rail, visiting Haifa, continuing to Nahariya, or using Acre as part of a northern Israel itinerary.
+The Acre Train Station area is best for travellers arriving by rail, visiting Haifa, continuing to Nahariya, or using Acre as a transport-friendly northern-coast base.

 Top Attractions Near Your Hotel